-The sites surface is comprised of bare soil and slopes at approximately 2% towards the east.
+The sites surface is comprised of bare soil and is predominately flat.

-A rock retaining wall up to 1.5m in height was observed along the western and eastern property boundaries.
+A rock retaining wall up to 1.2m in height was observed along the eastern and western property boundaries.

 No significant trees which could affect the sites normal moisture conditions were observed.